 Most (if not all) of the terms below are fairly commonly used.
 Let’s quickly take a look at how they work in the context of an ERP system.

 A project is a record that maintains the details of your project and milestones that you have set for any undertaking.
 The project record can be linked in quotations, sales orders, delivery notes, sales invoices, purchase requests, purchase orders, and purchase invoices.
 This way you can keep track of all the activities that happen around this project.

 Every project is broken into tasks and each task is allocated to a resource.
 Some ERP software allows you to create and allocate a task independently of a project.
 Tasks are an incredibly powerful tool for organizing and breaking down your project into bite-sized, doable missions for your team.
 Most ERP systems will allow you to set priority, start and end dates, dependent tasks, assign departments and users, expense claims, etc.

-A project is almost never linear.
-Over the course of each project, new developments take place.
+A project is rarely linear.
+Throughout each project, new developments take place.
 These can lead to more investment in terms of time, money, material, etc. Based on all the income and expense entries against the project, you can generate a profitability analysis report for a project.
 The profitability of a project is the difference between the revenue generated from a project, versus the costs associated with it.
 This helps you stay on track and ensure you don’t overspend.

 Setting up a workflow

 Now that the project management module has been implemented, Saf and Mel assemble their team.
 They discuss the project at hand—designing the summer clothing collection for Spindl.
 After preliminary meetings, they begin using the ERP module to manage the project.

 - The main project is created.
 Details including project name, status, type, completion progress, list of tasks, priorities, assignments, etc. are all entered and maintained here.